 Pop-up shops are temporary establishments selling products or services for a limited time.
 They’re great for marketing and testing new business ideas and are scalable and low-risk.
 They also create brand awareness and a sense of urgency, boosting sales.
 Both online and brick-and-mortar store owners can benefit from trendy pop-up store ideas.

 Pop-up shops require an efficient payment strategy to process more sales.
-Try ShopKeep’s powerful point-of-sale (POS) system with built-in payment processing that runs on an iPad and syncs your data to the cloud once connected to the internet.
+Try ShopKeep by Lightspeed’s powerful point-of-sale (POS) system with built-in payment processing that runs on an iPad and syncs your data to the cloud once connected to the internet.
 Its free “Pocket” iOS app allows you to check your sales and other key business statistics quickly in real-time.
-ShopKeep has no long-term contracts, so it’s ideal for running pop-up stores.
-Visit ShopKeep for a free quote today.
+ShopKeep by Lightspeed has no long-term contracts, so it’s ideal for running pop-up stores.
+Visit ShopKeep by Lightspeed for a free quote today.